cisagov/nessus-packer/README.md

 role_session_name = example
 ```

-The [Packer template](src/packer.json) requires two environment variables to be defined:
+The [Packer template](src/packer.json) requires three environment variables
+to be defined:

+* `BUILD_BUCKET`: The name of the S3 bucket containing the Nessus
+  package file.
 * `BUILD_REGION`: The region in which to build the image.
 * `BUILD_REGION_KMS`: The KMS key alias to use to encrypt the image.